 VIEW an interview with the Program Director about the program and application process.

 Applications are submitted through Graduate Admissions.
 Most should apply before the official deadline listed for each semester.
-Late applicants can often be accomodated, .
-All prospective students are encouraged to speak with the Program Director, Dr. Tom Meuser, by telephone (314-516-5421) or email (firstname.lastname@example.org) before or during the application process.
+Late applicants can often be accomodated, especially those with strong credentials for admission.
+All prospective students are encouraged to speak with the Program Director, Dr. Tom Meuser, by telephone (314-516-5421) or email (email@example.com) before or during the application process.

 The on-line admissions form allows for a brief personal statment.
 Prospective applicants are encouraged to send a separate, more detailed statement directly to Dr. Meuser by email.
 This statement should address the following questions:

 1. Why are you interested in studying Gerontology at UMSL?